What Is Quackgrass and How Do I Control It?

 Just say “no” to hand-pulling.

 Don’t waste your time hand-pulling quackgrass.
-Even the tiniest bit of rhizome left behind in the soil will simply produce more of this tenacious weed.
+Even the tiniest bit of rhizome (underground stem) left behind in the soil will simply produce more of this tenacious weed.

 Kill it with Roundup® Weed & Grass Killer products.